A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Statements of the results

 \subsection{Organization of the paper}

-In Section~\ref{finite-graphs}, we gather results for finite graphs, in particular we recall the main results of \cite{STZ}.
+In Section~\ref{finite-graphs}, we gather several results in the case of finite graphs, in particular we recall the main results of \cite{STZ}.
 In Section~\ref{ss_wired}, we define the important notion of restriction with wired boundary condition and the compatibility property.
 Section~\ref{ss_martingale} is the key step in the paper where the martingale property is proved.
 In Section~\ref{ss_thm1}, we prove Theorem~\ref{convergence}, Propositions~\ref{coro-escape-proba} and~\ref{0-1law} and Theorem~\ref{main}.
-In Section~\ref{ss_h-transform}, we provide extra computations of \(h\)-transforms of the quenched and annealed VRJP.
-Section~\ref{ss_proof-rec}, we prove recurrence of ERRW in dimension 2 for all initial weights.
+In Section~\ref{ss_h-transform}, we provide extra computations of \(h\)-transforms.
+In section~\ref{ss_proof-rec}, we prove recurrence of ERRW in dimension 2 for all initial constant weights.
 In Section~\ref{ss_clt}, we prove functional central limit theorems for the VRJP and the ERRW, Theorems~\ref{thm-clt} and~\ref{FCLT-ERRW}.